1. Overview

 Let’s explain the keywords that we have used in our sample:

-Also, a JSON Schema MAY contain properties which are not schema keywords.
+Also, a JSON Schema MAY contain properties that are not schema keywords.
 In our case id, name, price will be members (or properties) of the JSON Object.

 For each property, we can define the type.
 We defined id and name as string and price as number.
-In JSON Schema a number can have a minimum.
-By default this minimum is inclusive, so we need to specify exclusiveMinimum.
+In JSON Schema a number can have an exclusiveMinimum.

 Finally, the Schema tells that id, name, and price are required.